 - AA.
 Accessory An optional piece of peripheral equipment that is not necessary for the operation of the base unit, but that may be added before or after shipment in order to add functionality.
 An accessory may be sold separately under its own model number, or sold with a base unit as part of a package or configuration. - BB.
 Base Product A base product is the standard model shipped by the manufacturer.
 When product models are offered in different configurations, the base product is the most fundamental configuration of the model, which possesses the minimum number of functional adders available.
 Functional components or accessories offered as optional, rather than standard, are not considered part of the base product. - CC.
-Continuous Form Products categorized as Continuous Form include those which do not use a cut-sheet media size, and are designed for key applications such as printing of bar codes, labels, receipts, waybills, invoices, airline tickets, or retail tags. - DD.
-Digital Front-end (DFE) A functionally-integrated server that hosts other computers and applications and acts as an interface to imaging equipment.
+Continuous Form Products categorized as Continuous Form include those which do not use a cut-sheet media size, and are designed for key industrial applications such as printing of bar codes, labels, receipts, waybills, invoices, airline tickets, or retail tags. - DD.
+Digital Front-end (DFE) A functionally-integrated, network-attached server or desktop-derived server that hosts other computers and applications and acts as an interface to imaging equipment.
 A DFE provides greater functionality to the imaging product.
-A DFE will be defined as either: - Type 1 DFE: A DFE that draws its DC power from its own AC power supply (internal or external) which is separate from the power supply that powers the imaging equipment.
-This DFE may draw its AC power directly from a wall outlet, or it may draw it from the AC power associated with the imaging product's internal power supply. - Type 2 DFE: A DFE that draws its DC power from the same power supply as the imaging equipment with which it operates.
-Type 2 DFEs must have a board or assembly with a separate processing unit that is capable of initiating activity over the network and can be physically removed, isolated, or disabled using common engineering practices to allow power measurements to be made.
+A DFE that draws its dc power from its own ac power supply is defined as an External DFE.
+A DFE that draws its dc power from the imaging equipment product with which it operates is defined as an Internal DFE.
+A DFE also offers at least three of the following advanced features: - a.
+Network connectivity in various environments; - b.
+Mailbox functionality: - c.
+Job queue management; - d.
+Machine management (e.g., waking the imaging equipment from a reduced power state); - e.
+Advanced graphic user-interface (UI); - f.
+Ability to initiate communication with other host servers and client computers (e.g., scanning to email, polling remote mailboxes for jobs); or - g.
+Ability to post-process pages (e.g., reformatting pages prior to printing).